 Now that I am a parent, my artwork gives me a better understanding of my parents.
 My mom, who passed away two and half years ago, was a stay-at-home-mother and babysitter for most of her life.
 My dad, who is 62, still works construction 40-48 hours a week and puts in overtime at various weekend jobs so he can send money to family back in Mexico.
 Some people learn about culture, traditions or languages from their parents.
 I mostly learned about work.

 The exhibition will include three dance performances that embody both the narrative and emotional expression that I cannot capture within the drawings and paintings.
 The dances blend ideas of abstract expressionism with pop culture, electronic dance music and werkin it.

-Doing Werk is supported in part by the National Association of Latino Arts and Cultures, the City of San Antonio Department of Arts & Culture, and Southwest Airlines through a grant from the NALAC Fund for the Arts.
+Doing Work/Doing Werk are supported in part by the National Association of Latino Arts and Cultures, the City of San Antonio Department of Arts & Culture, and Southwest Airlines through a grant from the NALAC Fund for the Arts.

 2nd performance at Freight Gallery, January 13, 2018